Physer/physer.github.io/_posts/2024-07-08-azurite-with-https-in-docker-part-3.md

 ### Overview

-If there ever is a silver bullet for simplifying authentication through code, it's the [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#key-concepts).
+If there ever was a silver bullet for simplifying authentication through code, it's the [DefaultAzureCredential](https://learn.microsoft.com/en-us/dotnet/api/overview/azure/identity-readme?view=azure-dotnet#key-concepts).

 The `DefaultAzureCredential` mechanism goes through different types of authentication methods chronologically.
 Stopping when a certain method is satisfied.